 Email journeys: making Christmas Jumper Day as easy as one, two, tree

-Every year, millions of school children, teachers, families and offices get involved in Save the Children’s Christmas Jumper Day, donning their daftest knitwear to raise money for one of UK’s most beloved children’s charities.
+Every year, millions of school children, teachers, families and offices get involved in Save the Children’s Christmas Jumper Day, donning their daftest knitwear to raise money for one of the UK’s most beloved children’s charities.
 It only took a stroll down the street on Friday 16 December 2016 to notice how much this very silly day had grabbed people’s attention – jumpers were everywhere!

 Since 2014 Small Axe has been part of the Christmassy fun, and in 2016 we developed a digital supporter mobilisation strategy that would up the ante again.
 We created and delivered a comprehensive email journey that helped to inspire more than five million sign-ups and raise over £3 million.
 We also illustrated and developed a package of iOS stickers that were downloaded hundreds of times from the Apple App store in the run-up to Christmas Jumper Day.